 Tickets bought before 1 September will continue to work as usual, so you can keep using your tickets until the expiry date.

 After 1 September, you will need to use an Opal card or you may choose to continue using a form of paper ticket that is still available.

 |Ticket type||Tickets no longer sold from 1 September||Tickets still available from 1 September*|

 *These tickets are still available to purchase.
 They will be retired progressively, following the successful rollout of Opal on buses and light rail and with the introduction of the Opal Gold Senior/Pensioner card and Concession card.
 Other specialty tickets will continue to be available until progressively retired.

 Pensioner Excursion ticket and concession card holders

-The Opal Gold Senior/Pensioner card will be released by the end of 2014.
+The Opal Gold Senior/Pensioner card is now available.
 Pensioner Excursion Tickets (PET) are still available for eligible customers from ticket outlets and on-board privately operated buses.
 State Transit bus customers in Sydney cannot purchase PET on the bus.

 Other concession ticket holders should continue to use their paper tickets.